amit10987/parking-lot/README.md

 **Redirect URI:** `http://localhost:8080/login/oauth2/code/google`

+Then update your `application.yml` to use PostgreSQL instead of H2.

 ## 🧪 Testing with Postman

 Import the provided `parking-lot.postman_collection.json` file into Postman to test all endpoints.
 The collection includes: